webguru103/smooch-docs/pages/guide/jwt.md

 # JSON Web Tokens (JWTs)

 JSON Web Tokens (JWTs) are an industry standard authentication mechanism.
-A great introduction to the technology is available [here](https://jwt.io/introduction/), and a broad set of supported JWT libraries for a variety of languages and platforms is available.
+A great introduction to the technology is available [here](https://jwt.io/introduction/), and a broad set of supported JWT libraries for a variety of languages and platforms are available.

 A JWT is composed of a header, a payload, and a signature.
 The payload contains information called claims which describe the subject to whom the token was issued.

-Before you can make calls to the Smooch API, you'll need to create a JWT that proves you have the authority to use the API.
+Before you can make calls to the Smooch API, you'll need to create a JWT that proves you are authorized to use the API.

  #### **Step 1** Generate a KEY ID and SECRET on the settings tab in the Smooch Dashboard.